-Will versus trust
+Will OR trust

 WILL | TRUSTS |